Video: How to teach an adult to ride a bike

 Once they are happy balancing unaided for a short distance, it’s time to start to introduce pedalling.
 Ask them to ‘set the pedal’ at the ‘two o’clock’ position by hooking their right (or left) foot under it and bringing it up so it’s level with the down tube.

-Now is the time to try and get them to start riding: get them to release the brakes and push down the right (or left) pedal while looking straight ahead.
+Now is the time to try to get the trainee to start riding: get them to release the brakes and push down the right (or left) pedal while looking straight ahead.
 After a count of one-two, they should then try to bring the left foot onto the pedal without looking down.
 Practise this several times until they can do so.

 9. Riding unaided